brawer/wikidata-qsdump/README.md

 (a) allow multiple labels, aliases and sitelinks, as in `Q2|Len|"Earth"|Aen|"Planet Earth"|Lfr|"Terre"`;
-(b) allow multiple claims (not just multiple qualifiers) on the same entity, perhaps by giving `!P` a similar semantics like `!S` already has.
+(b) allow multiple claims (not just multiple qualifiers) on the same line, perhaps with a `!P` construct similar to the existing `!S`.
-This would also make the format a bit more compact.
+This would also make the format slightly more compact.

 ## Other issues with Wikidata dumps